Region VII WDB 2022 - 2023 Success Stories

 Steven Hopkins is registered in the Dislocated Worker Program.
 He began the LPN Program at BRCTC several years ago but dropped out due to the stresses of life.
 He found work as a deli manager but always wanted to finish school.
 He decided it was time when he got laid off.
 Steven finished the LPN Program at James Rumsey as their Valedictorian.
 He works at Willow Tree Nursing Home as a Shift Supervisor.

 Michael Grapes, a 2014 Graduate of Pendleton County High School, was enrolled into the youth program.
 Michael participated in the paid work experience program under the supervision of the Pendleton County Board of Education.

 Michael is currently employed by Allegheny Wood products where he works stack-off and is cross-trained as a fork lift operator.

 “The [youth] program has done a lot of great things for me and has really opened up my eyes for the future.
 It also taught me that hard works pays off in high school; I worked hard to graduate and now being out of high school and working a full time job.
 My hard work has given me my own house along with many other great achievements.”

-Anna Harmon was laid off after five years at Hollywood Casinos in 2015.
+Anna Harmon was laid off after five years at Hollywood Casinos.
 While she enjoyed the customer interaction part of her previous job, she was really interested in bookkeeping and accounting.
 Anna was referred to the WIOA office by WorkForce WV after filing her unemployment claim.
 She met with a Career Coach and it was decided that she would be a perfect candidate for OJT.
 She was interviewed and placed with Johnson & Johnson HVAC.
 She completed the QuickBooks certification program at BlueRidge CTC and is now in charge of billing for the company.